ymmah/node/src/BatchWriter/README.md

 Groups IPFS file hashes into IPFS directories

 ## Responsiblites
-- Watches for messages containg new file hashes and stores them into the database to await being grouped
+- Watches for messages containing new file hashes and stores them into the database to await being grouped
 - On a set interval, group awaiting file hashes using IPFS directories, then publish a message contain the directory and file hashes

 ## Configuration